-12The complete code can be found in the supplemental material, on the Open Science Framework (https: //osf.io/3yc8q/), and is also available at ?turtles.
+9The complete R code can be found on the Open Science Framework (https://osf.io/3yc8q/) and is also available at ?turtles.
 Note that the results are dependent on the compiler and the optimization settings.
 Thus, even with identical seeds results can differ slightly from the ones reported here.